parrt/msds501/notes/programming.md

 ## What is programming?

 When we think about programming, we immediately think about programming languages because we express ourselves using specific language syntax.
-But, that is like asking a physicist what language they use.
+But, that is like asking a physicist in what language they talk about physics.
 Programming is mostly about converting "word problems" (project descriptions) to an execution plan.
 The final act of entering code is required, of course, but learning to solve programming problems mentally is the most difficult process and is the most important.

 The same is true for natural languages.
 Learning to prove mathematical theorems is harder than learning to write up proofs in some natural language.
 In fact, much of the mathematical syntax is the same across natural languages just as it is for programming languages.
 Expressing your thoughts in Python or R, as you will do in the analytics program, is the simplest part of the programming process.
 That said, writing correct code is often the most frustrating and time-consuming part of the process even for experienced programmers.